Erran Baron Cohen

 Erran Boaz Baron Cohen (born May 1968) is an English composer and trumpet player known for collaborations with his younger brother, Sacha Baron Cohen.

-Life and career
+Career

-Baron Cohen is a founding member of the world music group Zohar who are signed to Miles Copeland's Ark 21 label.
-He also scored the original music for his brother's films Borat, Brüno, The Dictator, and Grimsby, as well as his TV series Da Ali G Show and Who Is America?.
+Baron Cohen is a founding member of the world music group Zohar, who are signed to Miles Copeland's Ark 21 label.
+He wrote the scores to his brother's films Borat, Brüno, The Dictator, and Grimsby, as well as his TV series Da Ali G Show and Who Is America?